RenderKit/ospray/doc/api.md

 ![Defining a quad light which emits toward the reader.][imgQuadLight]

-The emission side is determined by the cross product of `edge1`×`edge2`.
+The emission side is determined by the cross product of `edge1`×`edge2`. which is also the main emission direction for `intensityDistribution`.
 Note that only renderers that use stochastic sampling (like the path tracer) will compute soft shadows from the quad light.
 Other renderers will just sample the center of the quad light, which results in hard